-I’m a Jivamukti Yoga teacher and an advanced Hatha Yoga teacher (RYT 500) based in NYC.
-I first started practicing yoga in the late 1990’s.
+I’m a Dutch-American Jivamukti Yoga teacher and an advanced Hatha Yoga teacher – Integral Yoga to be exact, based in Berlin.
+I lived in NYC for over 25 years, where I first started practicing yoga in the late 1990’s.
 Since then I’ve been trained in Maharashtra, India (for Jivamukti), and in Rishikesh, India to teach classical Hatha Yoga and to instruct meditation.
 My initial classical training abroad was followed by Intermediate and Advanced Hatha Yoga teacher trainings at Integral Yoga Institute of New York (established in 1967 by Sri Swami Satchidananda).
 I’m also a certified Raja Yoga teacher.
 Raja Yoga is the branch of Yoga which deals with the teachings in the Yoga Sutras.

 What I teach: